kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes_overview.md

 Overall, the Dad Jokes API provides a fun and light-hearted way to incorporate humor into various digital experiences.

-Integrating the Dad Jokes API into your app or platform you can obtain:
+You can integrate the Dad Jokes API into your app or platform and then configure and obtain:
 * A random dad joke
 * A random dad joke formatted for Slack
 * A specific dad joke